spotify/lingon/docs/USAGE.md

 #### Register processors

-Use `lingon.preProcessor('<FILETYPE>', fn)` and `lingon.postProcessor('<FILETYPE>', fn)` to access lingon's processors, on the result we can then invoke `push`, `unshift` and `set` to modify the processors for a given file type.
+Use `lingon.preProcessors` and `lingon.postProcessor` to access lingon's processors and invoke `set`, `push`, `unshift` or `remove`.
+The arguments are
+1) a single file extension string or an array of mulitple
+2) an optional regular expression that matches the file name for conditional processors (more about that in the next section)
+3) a factory function that will create the stream pipes

-The argument for these methods is a single factory function that gets passed to configuration variables: the first one is a context that is seperate for each processed file.
+The factory function gets passed in two configuration variables when executed: the first one is a context that is seperate for each processed file.
 The second one is a global one and is shared between all files/processors.

-This function then returns an array of stream modifiers that will be piped one after another to their respective files.
+This function then returns a single (or an array of multiple) stream modifiers that will be piped one after another to their respective files.

 ```js
 var lingon = require('lingon');